bizoton19/alex.salomon/content/post/vue-azure-functions.md

 Now the reason why the architecture seems *overly* complex for an app as simple as a poller?
 Well the direction i **should** have taken was to use a service broker such as [azure service bus](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus) since we're already in the eco-system.

-The service bus would allow me to do a single publish with multiple subscribers, as opposed to receiving three different `ICollector` interfaces which is being injected into the azure function instance at runtime as showed in the `C# ` code below.
+The service bus would allow me to do a single publish with multiple subscribers, as opposed to receiving three different `ICollector` interfaces which are being injected into the azure function instance at runtime as shown in the `C# ` code below.

 ```csharp